RainbowHackerHorse/vzvol/README.md

 ## Contributing
 Fork and open a PR with your changes.
+If you've contributed, please ensure you edit CONTRIBUTORS and add your GitHub username to the bottom if it isn't already listed!

 ## Help
 virtbox-zvol is a shell script designed to help automate the process of